 Why Is Progesterone So Important For Fertility?

-Progesterone is a female sex hormone that controls menstruation and fertility.
-It plays a vital role in initiating and maintaining pregnancy too.
+“What is the role of progesterone during pregnancy and how can I increase it naturally?” is a common question women trying to conceive ask.
+Well, this female sex hormone controls menstruation and fertility and plays a vital role in initiating and maintaining pregnancy.
 The corpus luteum, a temporary hormone-secreting gland formed from an ovarian follicle, produces this hormone post ovulation and prepares the uterus lining (thickens it) after fertilization (conception) for implantation of the fertilized egg (1).

 If you conceive, the hormone activates further and helps develop blood vessels in the lining to supply nutrients to the fetus.
 If you don’t get pregnant, the level of progesterone drops, and it initiates the menstrual cycle.